Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 The-Author-in-Alice-Springs-2012

 • Toowoomba, Queensland: This vibrant city in Queensland’s Darling Downs region offers a thriving job market, affordable housing, and a growing African community.
-Toowoomba is where I completed my Masters degree back in 2012 and is a beautiful, laid back community.
-It has a big number of Africans who have settled in well.
+Toowoomba is where I completed my Master’s degree back in 2012.
+It is a beautiful, laid-back community with many Africans who have settled in well.

 • Ballarat, Victoria: Steeped in history and brimming with cultural events, Ballarat provides diverse employment opportunities and a supportive environment for newcomers.
 About 10 years ago, housing in Ballarat was comparatively cheap, costing between A$150K to $250K within the range most African migrants could afford.

 • Wagga Wagga, New South Wales: Situated in the heart of New South Wales’ Riverina region, Wagga Wagga boasts a strong agricultural sector, a multicultural population, and a welcoming atmosphere.
-Many Africans can work in farms, community sector, health sector (as nurses and doctors), and mechanical and civil engineering (welders, mechanics etc).
+Many Africans can work in farms, the community sector, the health sector (as nurses and doctors), and mechanical and civil engineering (welders, mechanics, etc.).

 Conclusion

-For Africans seeking a rewarding life in Australia, regional towns present a compelling alternative.
+Regional towns present a compelling alternative for Africans seeking a rewarding life in Australia.
 Consider the employment opportunities, affordability, the sense of community and your mental health.